neilabenlakhal/javascript-beginners-tutorial/README.md

 ---------------------
 06.02.
 Primitive, Primary or Value data type
 ---------------------

-Primitive data types can `hold only one value at a time`.
-Primitives are `compared by value`.
-Two values are strictly equal if they have the same value.

 There are different types of primitive data types in JavaScript.
 They are as follows: